MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 1. Import the [latest SCOM 2019 Linux management pack](https://www.microsoft.com/download/details.aspx?id=58208) using the standard process for installing a management pack.
 2. Install the new Linux agent on the Linux servers manually or by [using Discovery wizard](/system-center/scom/manage-deploy-crossplat-agent-console).
 3. Install the latest OMSAgent on each Linux computer that you want to monitor.
-::: moniker-end
-::: moniker range="sc-om-2022"
-1. Import the [latest SCOM 2022 Linux management pack](https://www.microsoft.com/download/details.aspx?id=104213) using the standard process for installing a management pack.
-2. Install the new Linux agent on the Linux servers manually or by [using Discovery wizard](/system-center/scom/manage-deploy-crossplat-agent-console).
-3. Install the latest OMSAgent on each Linux computer that you want to monitor.
-::: moniker-end

    Use the following commands:

    ```bash